jeaye/nixos-in-place/README.md

-  list out the dependencies for each distro allow specifying the working dir; go to /tmp, by default add grub entry to boot previous distro (before stage2)
+  list out the dependencies for each distro allow specifying the working dir; go to /tmp, by default add grub entry to boot previous distro (before stage2) check for available memory; warn (prompt) if it looks like too little